 To participate in any of our tours you must ensure that you have adequate holiday insurance to cover: cancellation and curtailment up to the cost of the holiday for each participant, medical expenses, emergency repatriation, loss of luggage, travel delay plus loss of personal items and cash.

 We strongly recommend that you and all members of your party be adequately insured as soon as you book your holiday.
 In any event you must let us have details of your insurance policy at least four weeks prior to departure.

 The cost of visas is not included in the price of each tour.

-Some countries such as Oman allow you to purchase your visa on entry.
-Of the countries we plan to visit in this programme presently Russia, Belarus, Turkey, Burma, Uzbekistan, Iran and India require visas to be obtained in advance.
+For many countries, your passport needs to be valid for at least six months beyond your date of return.
+The cost of visas is not included in the price of each tour.
+Approximately eight weeks prior to your departure we will mail you the requisite supporting documentation for your visa application together with the relevant embassy contact details and the name of a visa handling company.
+Some countries allow you to purchase your visa on entry.
+Of the countries we plan to visit in this programme presently Belarus, Turkey, Burma, Russia, Uzbekistan, Iran and India require visas to be obtained in advance.
 The USA requires advance ESTA authorisation.

 Whilst we will provide up to date information and supporting documentation as required, general information concerning passport, visa and health requirements will vary between nationalities and are subject to change.

 You are responsible for checking current requirements before departure, the application process ensuring you comply with all requirements, and taking all relevant documents on your holiday.
 TCE will not be liable for any failure by the Client to discharge these responsibilities and the Client will have to reimburse TCE for any costs they incur as a result of such failure on the part of the Client.